* Trump has said meeting to be "a very difficult one"

 * Investors fret over Trump's protectionist stance on trade

-* Tesla up on record quarterly vehicle deliveries
+* Tesla up on record deliveries; GM, Ford drop on auto sales

 By Yashaswini Swamynathan

-April 3 (Reuters) - U.S. stocks were set to open flat on Monday, the first trading day of the second quarter, with investors awaiting President Donald Trump's first meeting with Chinese President Xi Jinping later this week.
+April 3 (Reuters) - U.S. stocks were flat on Monday, with investors awaiting the earnings season to justify high valuations, and, more immediately, the implications of President Donald Trump's "very difficult" meeting with Chinese President Xi Jinping.

-Trump said in a tweet on Thursday that the meeting would be "a very difficult one" as the United States could not risk massive trade deficits and job losses.
+Trump said in a tweet last Thursday that the meeting over the coming Thursday and Friday would be "a very difficult one" as the United States could not risk massive trade deficits and job losses.

 "The market was a little taken aback by Trump's comments recently about the meeting," said Andre Bakhos, managing director at Janlyn Capital in Bernardsville, New Jersey.